cafour/helveg/README.md

     <img src="https://img.shields.io/gitlab/license/helveg/helveg?style=flat-square&label=License" />
 </a>

-A tool and an extensible API for the visualization of C# codebases.
+A prototype of a tool and an extensible API for the visualization of C# codebases.

 * **[Docs](https://helveg.net/docs/)**
 * **[Samples](https://helveg.net/samples/)**